tranhd95/tranhd95.github.io/content/posts/ai-assistants-visually-explained.md

 While you could try to minimize these distances by hand, **we can actually find the perfect values for $m$ and $c$ mathematically, letting a computer do the work quickly and precisely** <sup><a href="#fn-1">1</a></sup>.

-Now, language models work in a similar way, but instead of a formula that predicts coffee shop numbers, they use a formula that <a href="#language-modelling">
+Now, language models work in a similar way, but instead of a formula that predicts coffee shop numbers, they use a formula that <a href="#large-language-models">
 outputs probability distribution of next words</a>.
 And instead of finding the best values for just two parameters ($m$ and $c$), they use much more complex formulas **with hundreds of billions (≥ 100,000,000,000) parameters to adjust**.
 That's why we call them <span style="font-size: 1.25rem">**large language models**</span>.